 Between receiving phone calls and making them in an attempt to track down family members who were scattered far and wide, the work sort of got done.
 The television coverage of the unspeakable horror kept capturing my attention.
 If writing was on tap that morning, it surely must have been a collection of disjointed or disconnected half-thoughts.

 There was a noontime meeting with a good friend that almost got cancelled, but did not because hanging out with Mike was always a rewarding exchange of experience and perspective.
 There was never any fluff in our conversations.
 We’d talk about all of life’s interesting intersections: Music, movies, faith, politics, history, current events, family and vision.
 Mike was teaching music at the high school in Sterling, fifteen miles from Morrison.

 On the drive I listened to the local NPR affiliate, hearing insights that filled me with a searing sense of helplessness and anger.
 Like everyone, understanding was racing somewhere along the edge of consciousness, but it’d take time to process and come to terms with the new reality of terror.
-I was anxious to debrief with Mike, but if the truth be told, and since honesty is the best policy it will be, there was another determining factor for keeping the appointment.
+I was anxious to debrief with Mike, but if the truth be told, and since honesty is always the best policy it will be the unvarnished variety expressed here: There was another crucial factor compelling me to keep the appointment.
 Buying Love and Theft after our lunch was on my list of things to do on that particular day.